Boardman Valley Nature Preserve

 The 158-acre Boardman Valley Nature Preserve (BVNP) is located along both sides of the Boardman River south of Airport Road, and includes opportunities for hiking, fishing, canoeing/kayaking, tennis, beach volleyball, soccer, cross-country skiing, snowshoeing, hunting (with prior Township approval), and nature watching.
 The Reserve was established in 2002 with money received from a Michigan Natural Resources Trust Fund Grant, and includes over a mile of Boardman River frontage and around 1.5 miles of unpaved hiking trails on the west side of the river.
 Another 2009 Trust Fund Grant expanded the park to the east side of the river.

-Update: The Township closed on two grant-assisted property additions to this park, including the peninsula of land behind Verizon Wireless on S. Airport Road, and a parcel on Keystone Road which will provide access to the land already owned on the east riverbank.
+The Township then closed on two grant-assisted property additions to this park, including the peninsula of land behind Verizon Wireless on S. Airport Road, and a parcel on Keystone Road which will provide access to the land already owned on the east riverbank.
 The Township also hired a consultant to prepare a conceptual park plan for the new Keystone property.
 In addition to simply being a parking area and trailhead, this parcel has the potential to be developed into a gem of a recreation area to serve residents on the eastern side of the Township.

 Abutting the Garfield Nature Reserve directly to the south is the Grand Traverse County Natural Education Reserve, offering an additional 400-plus acres of land and seven miles of improved pathways.
 Including the portion of the Natural Education Reserve facility that is within Blair Township, these two areas offer more nearly 600-acres of natural area and over eight miles of trails!
 Link to Grand Traverse County Natural Education Reserve